liamchampton/golang-twitter-bot-workshop/README.md

 # Hosted Golang Twitter Bot

-This workshop will show you how to build a simple Golang application and then deploy it to your preferred cloud environment
+This workshop will show you how to build a simple Golang application and then deploy it into a cloud environment.

 ## Golang Installation